-[A] poetic and philosophical memoir...
-Traveling in his mind, Kallifatides produces a restless and thoughtprovoking read.

-\\World Literature Today
+Charming Times Literary Supplement

+In his eighties, Kallifatides writes with more ease and meaning than ever before.
+This is a masterpiece that deserves many readers.

+Stefan Jonsson, Dagens Nyheter, Sweden

-Down to the smallest comma, it's a pleasure to read Another Life. \Svenska Dagbladet
+Down to the smallest comma, it's a pleasure to read Another Life.
+Svenska Dagbladet

 This is a really beautiful book, a book about true death and spiritual rebirth, a miracle told with the natural calm with which you would tell a common and trivial affair.
 Mario Vargas Llosa

-Kallifatides offers his reader a personal politics of the human.

-\ Siri Hustvedt

-$\checkmark$
+Kallifatides GOLD MEDAL Madrid Circle of Fine Arts 2023

+\checkmark

 WHY PUBLISH KALLIFATIDES

 He is one of the most prominent contemporary European voices.
-As a thought on existence, Kallifatides delves into experiences from his family environment, exile and longing, women, love, the aging process and more, with sublime narrative skills and expressive power.
-In Spain and Latin America, in particular, Kallifatides is an amazing literary phenomenon thanks to the recent publication of the books Timandra, Mothers and sons, The past is not a dream, The Siege of Troy and Another life in Galaxia Gutenberg, that are selling like hot cakes.
-Straddling his native country and Sweden -where he is a prestigious and award-winning figure-, at the age of 80, Kallifatides today lives with surprise and happiness the rebirth of his work and enjoys, like a young man, new literary tours and festivals in which to share it with his thousands of readers.
-We would not hesitate to suggest to any publisher to follow our experience, and also to enjoy Kallifatides great literature and all the beautiful and exciting things that magically grow around him.
+As a thought on existence, Kallifatides delves into experiences from his family environment, exile and longing, women, love, war, ageing and more, with sublime narrative skills and expressive power.
+In Spain and Latin America, in particular, Kallifatides has been an amazing discovery and quickly became a bestselling phenomenon thanks to the recent publication and for the first time of many of his books Timandra, Mothers and sons, The past is not a dream, The Siege of Troy and Another life, among others.
+Straddling his native country and Sweden -where he is a prestigious and award-winning figure-, at the age of 86, Kallifatides today lives with surprise and happiness the rebirth of his work and enjoys, like a young man, new literary tours and festivals in which to share it with his thousands of readers.
+We would not hesitate to suggest to any publisher to follow our experience, and also to enjoy Kallifatides everlasting literature and all the beautiful and exciting things that magically grow around him.

 WHY DO WE LOVE HIS WORK

-Because he is warm and amusing as he is profound and unforgettable.
-His writing makes you feel as if you are listening to someone very close, as if he was family.
+Because it is warm and amusing as it is profound and unforgettable.
+His enduring writing makes you feel as if you are listening to someone very close, as if he was family.
 It is honest and completely devoid of ego and spreads a message of humanity.
 Today the great upheaval for many is trying to enter Europe.
 Many plead for asylum.
-To read Kallifatides is to understand that emigration inevitably cuts in two the life of those who emigrate, one part before and another after emigrating, and that in turn opens the way to a flow of feelings that come and go.
-We agree with him that "all the good things that happen to us in life simply happen [...] and ar not always our merit".
+To read Kallifatides is to understand that emigration inevitably cuts in two the life of those who emigrate, one part before and another after that, and this experience in turn opens the way to a flow of feelings that come and go.
+We agree with him that "all the good things that happen to us in life simply happen [...] and are not always our merit."
 However, in his case, the credit is wholly Kallifatides'.
-Galaxia Gutenberg is honored to represent him worlwide.
+Galaxia Gutenberg is honored to represent him worlwide and invites all publishers to spread his everlasting literature.

 Marketing and Publicity Tips

 - National media campaign

 - Book tour

-- Online and face-to-face interviews with the author
+- Online and face-to-face interviews

 - Literary reviews coverage

 - Targeted outreach to literary, history, memoir

 - Arts and culture publications and website coverage, and more.

 - Bookseller and librarian outreach

 - Organic social media and more